Wall Street slips and is headed for a losing week

 Wall Street remained focused on the latest quarterly reports and forecasts from U.S. companies.

+Wall Street still has several private sources of economic data to turn to, outside of earnings.
+The latest came Friday from the University of Michigan, with its monthly consumer sentiment report.
+The latest report showed that consumer sentiment fell sharply from a month ago, while economists had expected a slight increase.

+The survey also showed that inflation expectations edged slightly higher.
+Government data on consumer prices and levels inflation is among the information Wall Street and others are lacking because of the government shutdown.
+Inflation has been stubbornly high and remains a key concern, especially amid a volatile U.S. trade war that could add fuel to rising inflation.

 Treasury yields held steady in the bond market.
-The yield on the 10-year Treasury rose to 4.10% from 4.09% late Thursday.
-The yield on the two-year Treasury remained at 3.56% from late Thursday.
+The yield on the 10-year Treasury remained at 4.09% from late Thursday.
+The yield on the two-year Treasury fell to 3.55% from at 3.56% late Thursday.

 Markets in Europe fell and markets in Asia closed lower.
 China reported that its exports contracted 1.1% in October, as shipments to the United States dropped by 25% from a year earlier.
 But economists expect Chinese exports to recover after U.S. President Donald Trump and Chinese leader Xi Jinping agreed last week to de-escalate the trade war between the two largest economies.